grahnforlang.com

 Responding to individual and whole group formative data

-(ex. exit slips, 3-2-1, classwork assignments, warm-ups, etc.)
+between learning experiences (ex. exit slips, 3-2-1, classwork assignments, warm-ups, etc.)

 1. Switch the modality of an existing activity